Blog posts & pages

 gamin front view

-Eventually, she left for New York with $4.60 to her name and enrolled at Cooper Union School of Art.
-She completed impressive busts of prominent African American figures such as WEB Du Bois and Marcus Garvey making her one of the first artists to create African American art that dealt consistently with black physical features
+With just $4.60 to her name, Savage ventured to New York and enrolled at the Cooper Union School of Art.
+There, she crafted remarkable busts of notable African American leaders such as W.E.B.
+Du Bois and Marcus Garvey, becoming one of the pioneering artists to consistently represent African American features in art.

 gamin side view

-Upon returning to New York in 1932, she opened Savage Studio of Arts and Crafts and became a widely respected art teacher in Harlem.
-She became the first African American artist to join the National Association of Women Painters and Sculptors and, in 1937 was appointed the first director of the Harlem Community Art Center.
+After her return to New York in 1932, Augusta Savage established the Savage Studio of Arts and Crafts, earning a reputation as a revered art instructor in Harlem.
+She broke new ground as the first African American artist to become a member of the National Association of Women Painters and Sculptors.
+In 1937, she achieved another milestone by being appointed as the inaugural director of the Harlem Community Art Center.

 “Gamin” by Augusta Savage